openhab/openhab1-addons/bundles/binding/org.openhab.binding.wol/README.md

 # Wake-on-LAN Binding

+The Wake-on-LAN binding allows you to turn on or wake up a computer by sending it a [network message](https://en.wikipedia.org/wiki/Wake-on-LAN).

 ## Prerequisites

 For Windows computers not in a domain, the firewall must be configured properly (allow remote shutdowns) and the DWORD-Regkey `LocalAccountTokenFilterPolicy` in `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\System` must be set to 1.